 Well, you are two-for-two my friend.
 Once again even these types of businesses have limitations.
 Think about it.
 Most do not have operating hours that would be friendly to a working parent, they don’t usually serve meals or accommodate the very young either.

 See if there are any blogs that cater to your local community that you can be active on.
-You might be able to answer questions, ease concerns new moms might have about child care while growing an awareness about your business at the same time.
+You might be able to answer questions, ease concerns new moms might have about childcare while growing awareness about your business at the same time.

 I am sure you have seen medical and dental offices that cater to children in particular.
 That sounds like another watering hole for your perfect client.